bra1nDump/google-wrapped/documents/Data mining step.md

 - Extract life phases.
 Trigger reflection and nostalgic.
 - Do not duplicate what can be found in Apple / Google photo summaries.
 We are uncovering what's bothering people REALLY.

+## To do

+- Add statistics per group, and overall
+- Ed celebrities, and their categories.
+We can query wikipedia https://www.mediawiki.org/wiki/Wikibase/API

 # Assumptions

 ~ 10k / year ~ 30 / day queries